Kerala Fish Molly Recipe

 Thin Coconut milk – 1 cup

 Coconut oil (preferably) or any vegetable oil: 2 tbsp

 Lemon juice – ½ teaspoon

-The authentic Kerala Molly recipe doesn’t require you to fry the fish, but I like to pan fry it before putting the pieces in the stew.
+The authentic Kerala Molly recipe doesn’t require you to fry the fish, but I like to pan-fry it before putting the pieces in the stew.
 You can skip the frying process but if you like crispy skin then you can pan-fry the fish pieces in some coconut or vegetable oil.

 - Marinate the fish pieces with pepper powder, turmeric powder, salt & lemon juice.
-Keep it for half an hour, pan fry the fish pieces until they turn brown.
+Keep it for half an hour, pan-fry the fish pieces until they turn brown.

 - Heat coconut oil in a pan.
-Add crushed ginger garlic & green chillies.
+Add crushed ginger garlic & green chilies.
 Add onions, curry leaves, mix everything well.
 Let the onions cook.
 No need to brown the onions.
 Add in the finely chopped tomatoes, salt and fry until the oil floats on top.
 It will take about 5 minutes (Keep the flame medium).
-Add in a teaspoon of turmeric and a teaspoon of chilli powder.
+Add in a teaspoon of turmeric and a teaspoon of chili powder.
 Fry for 30 seconds.
 Add in a cup of water and let it come to a boil.
 Now you can add the fish pieces.
 Let this simmer for 5-7 minutes.